Maria Bieșu

 Maria Bieșu (3 August 1935 – 16 May 2012) was a Moldovan opera singer.
 Debuting in 1961, she eventually went on to become the lead vocalist of the Moldova National Opera Ballet.
-Her artistic excellence brought her international recognition and invitations to sing in other countries, including Italy, where she performed at the Milan Opera from 1965 to 1967.
+Her artistic excellence brought her international recognition and invitations to sing in other countries, like Japan and Italy, where she performed at the Milan Opera from 1965 to 1967.

 Biography

 Maria Bieșu was born in Volintiri, into a peasant family where everyone loved to sing.
 Her parents were Luca and Tatiana Bieșu.
 While studying in school, and then at the agricultural technical college, Maria began to perform at amateur concerts.
 The teachers at the Chișinău Conservatory and the Minister of Culture himself, after hearing Maria sing, sent her to study at the conservatory in 1955.

 She debuted as a soloist in the country's popular orchestra of Moldavian folk music – "Fluieraş" with the song "Struguraş de pe colină" at a national competition alongside the famous Tamara Ciobanu and Sergei Lunchevici.

 Bieșu was attracted to the opera stage, and after finishing the conservatory in 1961 she joined the troupe of the Moldova National Opera Ballet, and debuted in Tosca.
 In a short period she prepared the roles of Tatyana in Eugene Onegin, Liza in The Queen of Spades, and Cio-Cio-San in Madame Butterfly.

 In 1965, the young singer was sent to the La Scala theatre in Milan, where the vocal teacher and conductor, and assistant to the great Toscanini - Enrico Piazza - became her tutor.
 During her two-year stay the parts of Cio-Cio-San, Tosca, Aida, and Leonora in Il trovatore were prepared.
 Her stay in Milan coincided with her participation in major international competitions.
 In 1966 she became a prize-winner at the Third International Tchaikovsky Competition, and in 1967 in Tokyo she won first prize and honorary Gold Cup prize, and won the title Best Cio-Cio-San in the World at the First International Competition in Memory of Miura Tamaki.